reach-sh/reach-lang/docs/dev/src/en/books/essentials/backend-programming/reach-modes/index.md

 `commit` transitions from a consensus step to a step.

-## Computations
+## Statements and Expressions

-All four modes support a range of statements and expressions described in [Computations](/en/books/essentials/backend-programming/computations/).
-Each mode supports the additional statements/expressions as described below.
+In addition to the statements and expressions found in [Reach Syntax](/en/books/essentials/backend-programming/reach-syntax/), each mode supports the additional statements and expressions described below.

 # Initialization